What is the First Time RD Exam Pass Rate for Your Program Graduates?

 Is there a Possibility of Earning a Master's Degree?

 Currently, this internship offers no credit towards a master's degree.
 We are a stand-alone internship.
-However, we hope to partner with existing MS and MPH programs by 2018/2019 to offer various coordinated, integrated tracks based on student interests.
-The tentative plan is for our interns to remain a full-time student in their master's degree program (at another university) while completing their internship at MUSC so they can be considered for federal financial aid.
-This internship would work with the universities offering the master's degree to coordinate education and training requirements so as to prevent duplication of learning experiences and promote the quickest route to qualify to sit for the RDN exam.
+However, we hope to develop a dual masters and DI by 2022.
+The tentative plan is for our interns to remain a full-time student in their master's degree program while completing their internship so they can be considered for federal financial aid.

 At the End of the Program, Interns get to Spend a Few Weeks to do Electives.
 Can you tell me more about What Interns Typically Choose?